SilverstarStream/facilities-calc/README.md

 By [Eisenherz](https://www.smogon.com/forums/members/eisenherz.326390/) & SilverstarStream, based on the BSS damage calculator by cant say ([@jakecantsay](https://twitter.com/jakecantsay)) and [Lego](https://www.smogon.com/forums/members/188833/).

-The calculator includes all BDSP Tower / SwSh Tower / Restricted Sparring / Battle Tree / Battle Maison / Battle Subway sets preloaded and has been updated for SV.
+The calculator includes all BDSP Tower / SwSh Tower / Restricted Sparring / Battle Tree / Battle Maison / Battle Subway / Sinnoh Battle Frontier / Hoenn Battle Frontier sets preloaded and has been updated for SV.

 Custom sets can be input within the calculator using the official Pokemon Showdown format.